HouseCrafter: Lifting Floorplans to 3D Scenes with 2D Diffusion Model: Introduction

+Unlike existing novel view synthesis approaches ~\citep{escherNet, zero123, MVDFusion, syncDreamer}, our proposed model incorporates depth into both the reference and the novel/target views, where we consider both color and depth (RGB-D) images in the input and output.
+This design choice offers two main advantages: (i) enhancing multi-view consistency within a single batch and across different batches in the autoregressive RGB-D image generation process and (ii) facilitating the final 3D scene reconstruction using the generated depth.
+Compared with previous approaches ~\citep{text2room, chung2023luciddreamer}, which suffer from depth scale ambiguity from monocular depth estimation models, our model outputs metric depth that can be directly used to reconstruct the scene.
+It is worth noting that RGB-D novel view synthesis has also been explored in object-centric novel view consistency~\citep{MVDFusion}.
+However, their approach focuses on generating low-resolution depth maps for better RGB view consistency.
+Instead, our approach generates high-resolution depth images for larges-scale scene reconstruction.

-We evaluate our model on the 3D-Front dataset~\citep{front3d}.
-Through our experiments, we demonstrate the effectiveness of our RGB-D novel view synthesis model in generating images at the novel views that are consistent not only with the input reference views and floorplan but also among the generated images themselves.
+We evaluate our model on the 3D-Front dataset ~\citep{front3d}.
+Through our experiments, we demonstrate the effectiveness of our RGB-D novel view synthesis model in generating images at the novel views that are consistent not only with the input reference views and floorplan, but also among the generated images themselves.
 Moreover, we demonstrate the model's efficacy in generating more compelling 3D scenes that are globally coherent than existing methods.

 In summary, our key contributions are summarized as follows. \begin{itemize}[itemsep=0.5pt,topsep=0pt,leftmargin=15pt] \item We introduce a novel method HouseCrafter, which can lift a 2D floorplan into a 3D house.
-Compared with existing \textit{room-scale} methods\citep{text2room,bahmani2023cc3d}, our approach can generate globally consistent house-scale scenes.

-\item We present a RGB-D novel synthesis method, which takes nearby RGB-D images as reference to generate a set of RGB-D images at novel views, guided by the floorplan.
-Compared to existing methods\citep{escherNet,MVDFusion}, our approach generates semantically and geometrically consistent multi-view RGB-D images, enabling high-quality \textit{and efficient} 3D scene reconstruction.
+Compared with other methods guided by text or 2D layout infomation~\citep{text2room,bahmani2023cc3d}, our approach can generate globally consistent house-scale scenes. \item We present a RGB-D novel synthesis method, which takes nearby RGB-D images as reference to generate a set of RGB-D images at novel views, guided by the floorplan.
+Compared to existing RGB generation methods~\citep{escherNet,MVDFusion}, our approach generates semantically and geometrically consistent multi-view RGB-D images, enabling high-quality \textit{and efficient} 3D scene reconstruction.

-\item Through both quantitative and qualitative evaluation, we demonstrate the effectiveness of our model in producing images that are faithful to both reference images and floorplan.
-We also show that our approach can generate globally coherent house-scale indoor scenes. \end{itemize}
+\item Through both quantitative and qualitative evaluations, we demonstrate that our approach can generate globally coherent house-scale indoor scenes and faithful to the floorplan.
+Regarding the generated images, we demonstrate the effectiveness of our model in producing images that are faithful to both reference images and floorplan. \end{itemize}